OscarGScherer/CSC324_Github_repo/README.md

 * **What needs improvement?**

-  It would be interesting to explore match timeline data, instead of just using end of match data.
+  It would be interesting to explore more of match timeline data, maybe include position data or event data to create a heat map of player positions and events in the game map.
   It would be interesting to make the app more visualy appealing using custom graphics.

 * **Sources or References**